- What is Pet Insurance?

 You always want to make sure you check the maximum age eligibility for a policy, as some insurers won’t offer new policies for older animals.

-Finding the right level of cover for your pet
+Finding suitable cover for your pet

 Finding the right insurance doesn’t need to be stressful, and there are a few simple things to look out for when comparing policies.